CNC Press Brake & Sheet Metal Bending Job Work Vasai - Mumbai - Palghar

-Aero Enterprises Unit I, Vasai Phata provides CNC press brake and sheet metal bending job work in Vasai, Mumbai, and Palghar — a complete bending division running a CNC multi-axis press brake, manual press brakes, and power press form bending simultaneously on one production floor.
-ISO 9001:2015 certified CNC bending services with K-factor springback compensation, first-off angular inspection, and integrated powder coat finishing for LED lighting, automotive, solar tracker, and furniture OEM clients across the Mumbai–Palghar industrial corridor.
+Aero Enterprises Unit I, Vasai Phata provides CNC press brake and sheet metal bending job work in Vasai, Mumbai, and Palghar.
+We operate a multi-axis CNC press brake, manual press brakes, and power press form bending on one production floor.
+ISO 9001:2015 certified CNC bending services with K-factor springback compensation, first-off angular inspection, and integrated powder coat finishing for LED lighting, automotive, solar tracker, and furniture OEM clients.

 Expertise and Experience

-Aero Enterprises Unit I Vasai Phata operates a complete sheet metal bending division covering three bending process types simultaneously: a CNC multi-axis press brake for precision profile and enclosure bending, two manual press brakes with back gauge for medium-complexity structural and bracket bending, and power press bending operations integrated into the 20-press stamping floor for high-volume formed profiles.
-This combination means Aero Enterprises can allocate the correct bending process to each job based on geometry complexity, volume, tolerance requirement, and material grade — rather than being constrained to a single machine type.
+Aero Enterprises Unit I Vasai Phata operates a complete sheet metal bending division covering three bending process types: CNC multi-axis press brake for precision profile and enclosure bending, manual press brakes with back gauge for structural and bracket bending, and power press form bending for high-volume profiles.
+We allocate the correct bending process to each job based on geometry, volume, tolerance, and material grade.
 Precision enclosure work goes to the CNC press brake.
-High-volume bracket and hardware bending goes to the power press floor.
-Structural and non-standard profiles go to the manual press brakes.
-Every bending job begins with a sequence program that defines which bends are formed in which order before the first piece is loaded.
+High-volume bracket bending goes to the power press floor.
+Structural profiles go to the manual press brakes.
+Every job begins with a programmed bend sequence before the first piece is loaded.

 Why Our Process Wins

-The most common bending failure in sheet metal fabrication is not machine inaccuracy — it is wrong bend sequence programming and uncompensated springback.
-At Aero Enterprises Unit I, every CNC press brake job has a bend sequence programmed into the controller before the first blank is loaded, with springback compensation calculated per material grade and thickness using K-factor bend allowance data built from our own production history across CR, HR, GI, SS, brass, copper, and aluminium.
-First-off angle verification with a calibrated digital protractor is mandatory before batch production is approved.
-The first part is as accurate as the thousandth part because the program controls the machine, not the operator's judgement.
+The most common bending failure is wrong bend sequence programming and uncompensated springback.
+At Aero Enterprises Unit I, every CNC press brake job has a bend sequence programmed into the controller, with springback compensation calculated per material grade and thickness using K-factor bend allowance data.
+First-off angle verification is mandatory before batch production is approved.

 Machinery · Unit I Vasai Phata